...

 5. Rights and Responsibilities: The order may outline the non-custodial parent’s rights and responsibilities during visitation, including the ability to make decisions for the child during their time together.

-6. Transportation: If necessary, the order might address transportation arrangements, including who is responsible for transporting the child to and from visitation.
+6. transportation: If necessary, the order might address transportation arrangements, including who is responsible for transporting the child to and from visitation.

 7. Flexibility: Some court orders include provisions for flexibility, allowing parents to make adjustments to the visitation schedule when necessary due to unforeseen circumstances.